 With a rich tomato base and beefy filling this Alphabet Soup Recipe will take you right back to childhood!
-If you loved this classic soup as a kid you can now make this easy meal at home and it will taste 100 times better than what comes in a can!
+If you loved this classic soup as a kid you can now make this easy meal at home and it will taste 100 times better than the canned stuff, I promise!

 After you try this recipe, I think Beef Noodle Soup should be next on the menu, enjoy!